DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/index.md

 in-memory real-time database inside the rdb cluster.
 It will persist this data to a Managed kdb database every day at midnight.
 The system will operate 24\*7.

-Further information can be found in the [TorQ on Managed kdb Insights Manual](https://dataintellecttech.github.io/TorQ-Finspace-Starter-Pack/).

 *email:* <torqsupport@dataintellect.com>

 *web:* [www.dataintellect.com](http://www.dataintellect.com)